LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 If someone has filtered the libraries by a particular event type, the library summary displays when that event is next happening (as it would seem to be what the user is most interested in).
 In other situation it would display when the next event, of any type, is scheduled.

 ### Buildings

-Normally when locations are plotted on a web map some kind of icon will be used.
+When locations are plotted on a web map some kind of icon will normally be used.
 Maybe a book to represent a library, or just a standard map marker.
 But what about showing the actual building?
 Libraries are physical structures and it would be nice to have some kind of representation of that when viewing them on a map.

 Geo publish open data on the heights of buildings in certain cities in the UK.
 This is calculated using environment agency LIDAR data.
 This is